In the land of Norwegians

 Their food may be the blandest in the world.
 But the Norwegians themselves?
 Definitely not.

-Getting there: It’s about 20 minutes east of Harmony, Minn., and north of Decorah, Iowa, and 40 minutes west of La Crosse.
+Getting there: It’s about 25 minutes east of Harmony, Minn., 30 minutes north of Decorah, Iowa, 35 minutes west of Lanesboro and 40 minutes west of La Crosse.

-Syttende Mai: It’s the closest weekend to May 17.
+Syttende Mai: It’s May 14-16 in 2021.
 Don’t miss the Grand Parade on Saturday.
 There’s also music, dancing, crafts, horse-drawn wagon rides and Norwegian food.

 © Beth Gauper